 Visit our Enterprise Procurement page for more information.

-We recently finalised our Slavery and Human Trafficking policy.
+We manage modern slavery across the Bank through our Anti-slavery and Human Trafficking Policy.
 This internal policy outlines our principles and practices which are designed to reduce the risk that slavery or human trafficking are present within our supply chain or operations.

 Our policy has been formulated to comply with the Commonwealth Modern Slavery Act 2018.
 This act requires us to publish an Annual Modern Slavery Statement approved by a director of the Board.